- A dental bridge can replace one or two adjacent missing teeth, but requires modification of the healthy abutment teeth.

 Saving existing dentition

 If you have the option to save a natural tooth, that is nearly always the best option.
-While dentistry has made great strides in technology, there is no substitute as good as your natural tooth.
+While dentistry has made great strides in technology, there is no substitute for your natural tooth.

-If you have a severely compromised tooth, your dentist will discuss the prognosis of that tooth.
-While some teeth can be saved, a poor prognosis may not be worth investing money into.
+If you have a severely compromised tooth, your dentist will discuss its prognosis.
+While some teeth can be saved, a poor prognosis may not warrant investing money.

 Nothing is better than your natural tooth